 Want to develop your emotional intelligence?
 Check out these tips from Capitalism.com founder, Ryan Moran:

 Odd question, yes.
 But this question is to challenge the idea that business is all cold calculation.
-Many people think that businesses are either:
+As a result, many people think that businesses are either:

 But it’s not always that way.
 Love should be a crucial element in any business.
 You should love your product or service.
 You should love offering value.
-You should love solving problems.
+Finally, you should love solving problems.

 A conscious culture is also about holding you and your business accountable to your values.
-And that includes integrity.
+Moreover, that includes integrity.
 Integrity is admitting when you’re wrong instead of sweeping it under the rug.
-In today’s culture, accountability is everything.
+Most certainly, in today’s culture, accountability is everything.

 Don’t lie.
 People are getting smarter.
 They know what authenticity looks like and can smell deception from a mile away.

 John Mackey believes that the capitalists are walking a path that will determine the future of economies everywhere.
-And we at Capitalism.com share John Mackey’s belief.
+Certainly, we at Capitalism.com share John Mackey’s belief.

 John Mackey knows that capitalists are the value-drivers that will change the world when he said: